yaduvasudev/yaduvasudev.github.io/_pages/6025-22-lectures.md

 ---
 Week 1, Jan 17-21
-: Outline of the course, logistics
+: Outline of the course; logistics; reservoir sampling; parameter estimation; basic probability and concentration bounds;
+- References: Probability and Computing - Mitzenmacher and Upfal (for brushing up basic discrete probability)